Record sales: Merchandise bundles

-In 2004, Prince became the first major artist to bundle his album, Musicology, with tour ticket purchases, giving copies of the album to each audience upon entrance to the venue.
-Those copies were counted as sales for the album on the Billboard 200 chart during its corresponding week of each concert.
-This strategy led Billboard and Nielsen SoundScan tighten up their policy on how tickets bundled with albums would count for charting purposes.
+In 2004, Prince became the first major artist to bundle an album with the purchase of a ticket to a concert.
+A copy of Musicology was given to each audience member who entered the concert venue, and each was counted as an album sale on the week's Billboard 200 chart.
+This led Billboard and Nielsen SoundScan to change their policy on how tickets bundled with albums would count for charting purposes.

 Travis Scott bundled his 2018 album Astroworld with his 28-piece merchandise line, which contributed to first-week sales exceeding 270,000 traditional units and a number-one debut on the Billboard 200.

 RIAA summary by format, in million copies per year.

 Financial loss

 At times, labels overshipped records to retailers with too high expectations of commercial response.
 Records not sold to consumers may be returned to the label.
 In January 2008, media reported that over one million unsold copies of Robbie Williams's album Rudebox were sent to China to be crushed.
 EMI owner Guy Hands said, "Roughly 85% of what EMI does get to release never makes a profit, in part because of the cash spent signing bands and partly due to ill-made bets on the number of CDs the market requires for particular acts."

-In 2011, Amazon sold an estimated 440,000 copies of Lady Gaga's Born This Way in its first two days at a price of 99 cents.
+In 2011, Amazon sold an estimated 440,000 digital copies of Lady Gaga's Born This Way in its first two days at a price of 99 cents.
 This promotional campaign caused a loss of over $3 million for the company.
 In 2014, U2's album Songs of Innocence was released for free on iTunes.
-Apple's deal with U2 and the band’s label, Universal Music, which stands to lose more than a million full-price sales because of the free download offer, guarantees $100m worth of high-profile marketing for the album.
+Apple's deal with U2 and the band's label, Universal Music, which stands to lose more than a million full-price sales because of the free download offer, guarantees $100 million worth of high-profile marketing for the album.